sethrpaniagua/Twitter-Sentament-Analysis/README.md

 # Twitter-Sentament-Analysis
-This will serve as a repo for our project

-Project Ideas/Proposal for Machine Learning 5367

 Project Descripition:
 Develop and implement a machine learning sentiment analysis that analyzes large fashion brands Twitter data.
 The sentiment analysis will be used to make informed busienss decisions and help guide executives on fashion trends and marketing efforts.
 By utilizing a model that is trained to analyze sentiment around the highest trending fashion of major fashion brands and testing the model machine learning can better enhance the targeted marketing.